mykelalvis/FT/Traveller/WORKING/Mongoose/Behind the Claw/Behind the Claw.md

 Spirelle is, to a great extent, the sort of world the Imperium was formed to support and protect.
 It is home to large numbers of people who contribute to the Imperial economy as both producers and importers of goods, and may eventually develop into a major world.
 In the meantime, Spirelle lacks the high-technology industrial base to construct an effective system defence fleet.
 While a few imported system defence boats can make a huge difference, a world of this kind cannot truly protect itself from large-scale interstellar threats and must rely on the Imperial Navy.

 WARDN Wardn is, in many ways, a typical frontier world of the Imperium.
-Its atmosphere is a little thin, but entirely breathable, and with plenty of water the world could be a major agricultural centre.
+Its atmosphere is a little thin, but entirely breathable, and with plenty of water the world could be a major agricultural center.
 However, its location on

 the fringe of Imperial space has resulted in a lack of investment and immigration, resulting in a population that has remained stable at around 50,000 for many decades.
 Most live in a single city adjacent to the downport, with a ring of outlying settlements tailing off into wilderness.